armandleopold/armandleopold/README.md

-I am a young, inspired, French Engineer aspiring to make the world a better place. 🚀
+French Engineer aspiring to make the world a better place. 🚀